Is it better to book a resort or villa for a group holiday to popular family destination, Bali?

 Family areas to stay in Bali

-There are several areas in Bali considered popular with families within an hour of the airport including Seminyak, Nusa Dua, Jimbaran Bay, Sanur and Ubud.
-For more on best beach towns to stay in, there’s a great article here by Mum on the Move highlighting family-friendly Bali locations with their pros and cons.
+There are several areas in Bali considered popular with families within an hour of the airport including Seminyak, Nusa Dua, Canggu, Jimbaran Bay, Sanur and Ubud.
+For more on best beach towns to stay in, there’s a great article here highlighting family-friendly Bali locations with their pros and cons.

 Remember even though Bali doesn’t look huge on a map, traffic and road conditions can mean getting from A to B takes longer than you think.
 It’s recommended to stay near to the places you think you’ll be visiting most.